Ah to visit Hanoi, memories to last forever. The people, the food, and the heat!

 The variety of colourful spices, freshest veggies and fruit is intoxicating here.
 The wonderland of flavours and aromas play with all your senses.

 I believe there is a hidden chef in all of us, just give me a recipe and I will make you something delicious.

 Cooking in the Alleys of Hanoi Old Quarter

 Hanoi has a magnitude of choices of food.
 Every street is littered with places to pull up a little plastic chair and indulge in the authentic street food with the locals.
 It is pretty incredible how things are done here.

-Cooking the food in the ways that you have never seen before.
+Cooking the food in ways that you have never seen before.

-Most of those Hanoi kitchens are tucked away in the back streets and few streets away from the busy shops.
-Most tourists prefer cosy high chairs in restaurants with air-conditioning.
+Most of those Hanoi kitchens are tucked away in the back streets and a few streets away from the busy shops.
+Most tourists prefer cozy high chairs in restaurants with air-conditioning.

 Well, so do we, but when you are in Hanoi, you must try to eat on the streets as well.

-Whether you are cooking on the side of the train tracks or on the side of the street, all that really matters is the flavour.
+Whether you are cooking on the side of the train tracks or on the side of the street, all that really matters is the flavor.
 And the Vietnamese food is all about that.